 How to get there: Take the train from Ella to Haputale, then hire a tuktuk.
 I’ve seen roundtrip prices ranging 800-3000LKR.
 There is an extra 50LKR charge per person to enter Lipton’s Seat (you’ll pay for your tuktuk driver).

 Massages at 98 Acres Resort take place in a private cabin with floor to ceiling windows overlooking the valley, and start from 3,900LKR ($21USD).
-Choose from a huge range of massages – up to three hours in length – featuring reflexology, herbal baths, and so much more.
+Choose from a huge range of treatments (some massages up to three hours in length!) featuring reflexology, herbal baths, and so much more.

 Inquire about massages by contacting 98 Acres Resort.